WWE Rumors: Former Tag Team Champion Set For Bizarre Gimmick Change

 As noted by the Sportskeeda report, Hardy recently took to Instagram to post a video of him singing the Staind song “It’s Been Awhile.”
 The performance is cut short, however, as Willow decides to make an appearance.

 Willow’s last appearance in wrestling was during Hardy’s feud with Matt during their Impact days, when his sibling was riding high with his “Broken” character.
-Willow might not represent most popular side of Hardy, but introducing the character to the WWE Universe might make them see the longstanding alumnus in a new light.
+Willow might not represent the most popular side of Hardy, but introducing the character to the WWE Universe might make them see the longstanding alumnus in a new light.

-As we saw with Matt trying to resurrect his old Impact character for WWE, albeit with a few tweeks, the company is sometimes open to allowing stars to revisit old gimmicks from elsewhere.
+As we saw with Matt trying to resurrect his old Impact character for WWE, albeit with a few tweaks, the company is sometimes open to allowing stars to revisit old gimmicks from elsewhere.
 At the same time, most fans would argue that Matt’s attempt to bring back his most popular character didn’t live up to former glories.

 The change might be refreshing for the younger Hardy, though.
 As one of the main roster’s veterans, the change of character might be beneficial.
 While he’s still more than capable of performing at the highest level, allowing him to reinvent himself in WWE’s eyes could give him a new lease of life.